twiddlingbits/twr-wasm/docs/examples/examples-pong.md

 * Using the twr-wasm canvas.cpp class.
 * A custom typescript library
 * User mouse and keyboard input via events
+* Using the Audio Library to play simple sounds

 This example does not use libc++, which results in smaller code size.
 For an example that uses libc++ see [tests-libcxx](examples-libcxx.md).